Soft Language Prompts for Language Transfer: Results and Analyis

 \paragraph{Question Answering.}

-Our experiments (see Table~\ref{tab:qa-all}) revealed that the configuration of a soft language prompt and task adapter achieved the highest performance in many cases in the QA task when transferring to low-resource languages, with only small differences across languages.
-For Slovak, this configuration was particularly effective, while for Telugu, the task adapter without language representation outperformed other configurations.
-This suggests that the complexity of the target language cannot be sufficiently modeled based on the small number of Wikipedia articles in Telugu.
+Our experiments (see Table~\ref{tab:qa-all}) revealed that the configuration of a soft language prompt and task adapter achieved the highest performance in many cases in the QA task when transferring to mid- and low-resource languages, with only small differences across languages.
+This configuration was particularly effective for Greek, Romanian and Slovak, while for Telugu and Urdu, the task adapter without language representation outperformed other configurations.
+This suggests that the complexity of the target language cannot be sufficiently modeled based on the small number of Wikipedia articles in those languages.
+Furthermore, English excelled across the board, particularly with Latin and Greek scripts, showcasing its adaptability in cross-lingual transfer.

-In addition to investigating the effects of individual configurations, we also evaluated the improvement of a soft language prompt combined with a task adapter over the original mT0-{\scshape Base} model without any language or task representations.
-Relative F1-Score improvements are illustrated in Figure~\ref{fig:qa-heatmap} demonstrating that training and evaluating task adapters in the same language provides the most evident improvement.
-Furthermore, when transferring knowledge from high-resource to low-resource languages, the positive transfer was common, except for Telugu, which uses a different script.
-We conjecture that the cross-lingual transfer depends on the script used for the language.
+In addition to investigating the effects of individual configurations, we also evaluated the improvement of a soft language prompt combined with a task adapter over the original mT0-{\scshape Base} model without any language or task representations (see Figure~\ref{fig:qa-heatmap}).
+Figure~\ref{fig:qa-heatmap} contains relative F1-Score improvements and demonstrates that training task representations in English and evaluating in other languages provide the most evident improvement.
+We also observed that German, English and Spanish improved performance for most low-resource languages, with the exception of Telugu and Malayalam.
+In contrast, Arabic, Russian and Chinese, which have different scripts, exhibited negative transfer across all cases, with Arabic and Chinese offering no improvement for any languages.
+We conjecture that the cross-lingual transfer depends on the script used for the language, where we achieved the highest performance for languages in the Latin script.

-Cross-lingual transfer from low-resource languages to all others did not improve the baseline performance of the mT0-{\scshape Base} model, with the overall performance on the QA task declining.
-There is only one exception: When employing a task adapter trained on the Czech version of the {\scshape SQuAD} dataset, the results for Slovak improved, probably due to their linguistic similarities.